usmqe/usmqe-setup/roles/tendrl-common/README.rst

   latest tendrl code when needed.
 Actuall testing of a tendrl release should be done on packages.

-Virtualenv is very usefull for development and testing of particular components, and I still suggest to use it when code changes needs to be checked manually immediatelly during development (and for this reason, it's a good thing that virtualenv is suggested in devel installation docs of tendrl components), but for installing multiple python packages which needs to run under root for the purposes of integration testing, automation of virtualenv based installation is not maintenable (most ansible modules doesn't consider this use case and additional setup would be still needed).

 .. _`installation.rst`: https://github.com/Tendrl/common/blob/master/doc/source/installation.rst
 .. _`tendrl-common`: https://github.com/Tendrl/common